U.S. Travel to Cuba

 Are you worried about traveling to Cuba?
 Let me tell you something: You are not the first, nor will you be the last.
 And it’s understandable.
-After all, there is misinformation at many websites and it can be hard to know the truth.
+After all, there is misinformation being spread many websites and it can be hard to know how to differentiate from the truth.
 Why the misinformation?
-The answer is very simple: Some prefer that Americans don’t travel to Cuba – especially big American tour companies that cannot acquire the license to sell tours to Cuba.
+The answer is very simple: Some people prefer that Americans don’t travel to Cuba at the moment- especially big American tour companies that cannot acquire the license to sell tours to Cuba.
 Those companies try to discourage Cuban travel until they’re licensed.

 We’d like to explain the truth about Americans traveling to Cuba.
 The following New York Post article will shed light onto your questions.
 Let us to plan a great trip for you and your travel companions.

 Travel to Cuba is our specialty and we have experience working with clients from the the United States since we founded Cuba 360.
 You will find many reviews from these trips on our TripAdvisor page

 The trade embargo and restrictions on traveling to Cuba from the U.S.

 You may know that the United States government has enforced a trade embargo against Cuba for more than 60 years.
 The Cuban government, led by Fidel Castro, started nationalizing American companies in 1959, in most cases without offering reasonable compensation for the owners of those properties.
 The embargo restricts business between Americans and Cubans.
 The purpose is very simple: An attempt to suffocate the economy and get rid of Cuba’s socialist government.
 Additionally, the US government imposed restrictions to make it hard for US citizens to travel to Cuba.
 So travel to Cuba by U.S. citizens has some restrictions but it’s way easier than you might think to travel within the U.S. guidelines.